openshift/ocm-container/README.md

 * Displays current cluster-name, and OpenShift project (`oc project`) in bash PS1
 * Ability to login to private clusters without using a browser

+OCM Container also includes multiple scripts for your ease of use.
+For a quick overview of what is available, run `list-utils`.

 ## Quick Start:

 * clone this repo